 We are exposed to the following types of market risks-fluctuations in the purchase price of merchandise, as well as other goods and services; the value of foreign currencies in relation to the U.S. dollar; and changes in interest rates.
-Due to our inventory turnover rate and our historical ability to pass through the impact of any generalized changes in its cost of goods to its customers through pricing adjustments, commodity and other product risks are not expected to be material.
+Due to our inventory turnover rate and our historical ability to pass through the impact of any generalized changes in our cost of goods to our customers through pricing adjustments, commodity and other product risks are not expected to be material.
 We purchase substantially all of our merchandise in U.S. dollars, including a portion of the goods for our stores located in Canada and Europe.

 Our exposure to market risk for changes in interest rates relates to our cash, cash equivalents and marketable securities.
-As of July 31, 2008 and 2007, our cash, cash equivalents and marketable securities consisted primarily of funds invested in tax-exempt municipal bonds rated AA or better, money market accounts, which bear interest at a variable rate, and auction rate securities ("ARS") rated AA or better.
+As of October 31, 2008 and 2007, our cash, cash equivalents and marketable securities consisted primarily of funds invested in tax-exempt municipal bonds rated AA or better, money market accounts, which bear interest at a variable rate, federal government agencies and auction rate securities ("ARS") rated AA or better.
 Due to the average maturity and conservative nature of our investment portfolio, we believe a 100 basis point change in interest rates would not have a material effect on the condensed consolidated financial statements.
 As the interest rates on a material portion of our cash, cash equivalents and marketable securities are variable, a change in interest rates earned on the cash, cash equivalents and marketable securities would impact interest income along with cash flows, but would not impact the fair market value of the related underlying instruments.

 A minority portion of our marketable securities are invested in "A" or better rated ARS that represent interests in municipal and student loan related collateralized debt obligations, all of which are guaranteed by either government agencies and/or insured by private insurance agencies.
-Our ARS had a fair value of \$90.6 million as of July 31, 2008.
-Subsequent to the close of the current fiscal quarter, \$52.1 million of ARS currently failed to liquidate at auction due to a lack of market demand.
+Our ARS had a fair value of \$64.1 million as of October 31, 2008.
+Subsequent to the close of the current fiscal quarter, \$56.1 million of ARS currently failed to liquidate at auction due to a lack of market demand.
 Liquidity for these ARS is typically provided by an auction process that resets the applicable interest rate at pre-determined intervals, usually 7, 28, 35 or 90 days.
 The principal associated with these failed auctions will not be available until a successful auction occurs, the bond is called by the issuer, a buyer is found from outside the auction process, or the debt obligation reaches its maturity.
-We have determined that there is a \$0.5 million temporary impairment charge related to these failures based on review of the projected cash flows, credit rating and assessment of the credit quality of the underlying security, quoted market prices and valuation models.
+Based on review of the projected cash flows, credit rating and assessment of the credit quality of the underlying security, quoted market prices and valuation models we have determined that our auction rate securities approximate par value, and accordingly, we have not recorded any impairment.
 We have the ability to hold the investments until their maturity.
-As a result of the current illiquidity, we have reclassified \$52.1 million of ARS from current assets under marketable securities to long term assets under marketable securities.
-We continue to monitor the market for ARS and consider the impact, if any, on the fair value of its investments.
+As a result of the current illiquidity, we have reclassified \$56.1 million of ARS from current assets under marketable securities to long term assets under marketable securities.
+We continue to monitor the market for ARS and consider the impact, if any, on the fair value of our investments.
+Subsequent to October 31, 2008 and as of this filing date an additional \$4.5 million of ARS have been redeemed in full by the issuer and \$6.4 million ARS have been sold at full original purchase price.